IT-JONCTION/blockcache/README.md

 This instructs the package to use `my-custom-key` for the cache instead.
 This can be useful for pagination and other related tasks.

-## Legacy templates classes
-Whilst this package relies on Laravel classes, Laravel doesn't need to be bootstrapped.
-To use this library in a non-laravel template do the following...

 TODO: write the docs
 TODO: link to a video of the POC